DevExpress/devextreme-documentation/concepts/05 Widgets/MultiView/05 Customize Item Appearance.md

 ---

-In addition, you can use a 3rd-party template engine to customize widget appearance.
+In addition, you can use a 3rd-party template engine to customize UI component appearance.
 For more information, see the [3rd-Party Template Engines](/concepts/05%20Widgets/zz%20Common/30%20Templates/30%203rd-Party%20Template%20Engines.md '/Documentation/Guide/Widgets/Common/Templates/#3rd-Party_Template_Engines') article.

 #####See Also#####
 - [MultiView - Switch Between Views](/concepts/05%20Widgets/MultiView/10%20Switch%20Between%20Views.md '/Documentation/Guide/Widgets/MultiView/Switch_Between_Views/')